erasme/rectoverso/README.md

 - Turn on your raspberry (while its SD card is in) and follow the instructions (choose the language, keyboard, install the last updates...)

+***Tips*** :

+- You can choose whatever version of raspbian you want.
+The *Lite* may be a bit... light and require additional actions.
+- Create a disk image on the SD Card using a common software like *gnome-disk-utility* (on Ubuntu, type `sudo apt install gnome-disk-utility` to install it and `gnome-disks` to start it)

 #### Minor tweaks

 ##### Rotate the screen